 UNICEF HK launched ‘Unite for Children.
 Unite for Hong Kong.’
 Child Rights Advocacy Project (the Project) in 2011 to support eligible Hong Kong NGOs or non-profit making organizations in implementing projects which help promote and realize children’s rights in Hong Kong.
 The Project received overwhelming response and has benefited tens of thousands of marginalized children and their families in the past years.
-In order to continue the outreach efforts to more neglected children in Hong Kong, application for the Project will be open throughout the year.
-In addition, a two-year collaboration project may be considered should the proposed work be worthwhile and appropriate.

 Through the joint efforts of local organizations working for child rights, we hope to reach out to more children in need in Hong Kong and build a better future for Hong Kong children.

 In order to maximize impact of on local child rights realization with better utilization of resources, UNICEF HK pinpoints the Project’s focus to Early Childhood Development (targeted beneficiaries: Children under the age of 8).
 All-around and well supported early childhood development produce multiplier effect in addressing poverty, health and nutritious condition, developmental gaps, cultural and socio-economically disadvantages of children and their families in long run.